 He pauses before breaking into a smile, “But feeling better now, thank goodness!”

 A common thread running through Jason’s reflections is the incredibly high value the children and parents in detention place on education.

 “I remember the day 157 Tamils suddenly arrived.
 Including about 53 children.
 I watched Save the Children come together that day; the recreation team, the welfare team, the teachers, all there to offer support.
 You can’t imagine what these people had endured already.
 To now be in this hostile environment, scared, not knowing what lies ahead.
 So, we told the families that we have this great little school.
 The next morning, we went down to the detention center, and there they were – all lined up, all these beautiful, gorgeous little kids in the best little outfits they could possibly find.
 That was marvelous, and so valuable for all of us.”

-Something else that becomes clear when you talk to Jason about Nauru is his belief in how critically important it was that Save the Children were there.
+Something else that becomes clear when you talk to Jason about Nauru is his belief in how critically important it was that Save the Children was there.

 “It was an incredibly unique experience for all of us.
 Initially, we were criticised by some in the sector for going over there.
 But having been there, and having listened to the children and parents talk about their positive experiences with us – they were so grateful we were there – there’s no doubt in my mind.

 “You know, a lot of the kids there are still running around Nauru in their Save the Children red T-shirts.
 Some of those kids even sleep with them at night, just to provide some comfort.
 That’s something we should be proud of, I reckon.